blues270/CSPROJECT/README.md

 4th Qtr:
-To allow our website to save user data on a server, we are adding a persistent user storage system, which will have booking and account management functions as well as creation of fully detailed flight tickets.
+To allow our website to save user data on a server, we are modifying the persistent user storage system, which will have booking and account management functions.
-Budget Breeze users will indeed be able to return to all of their travel histories, view recovered issued tickets, and view complete flight information such as fare, baggage allowance and seat assignments.
+Budget Breeze users will indeed be able to view complete flight information such as fare, baggage allowance and seat assignments.
 Users will also be able to view aspects such as fare construction, fare basis codes and payment details which will give the look and feel of airline-standard e-tickets right within our platform.
 If the data storage model gets implemented well, it will provide a streamlined travel booking experience to users in a professional way and will mark Budget Breeze reliable and user friendly.

+The Plan is to make a "Print Section" that will show a format of a ticket with the given contents or credentials.

 1. Type of Data - Flight Ticket Data
    Purpose: To save credentials and show a preview of your given data within a